Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Aws Ali over 2 years ago
+Aws Ali almost 3 years ago

 No to closing the schools 🟥 You took a very quick decision and did not give us enough time to accept the shock as we are the Arabs, especially the ones who came from Yemen.
 They are complete in providing food, drink, safe housing and a safe school, and their dream of schools that meet all their needs and schools close to their homes will be fulfilled so that there is no obstacle to their going.
 Now you have really shocked us by this unjust decision.
 They studied for three years and loved their school as their third home, loved their teachers and became one big family.
 They will face a great burden and difficult hardships in adapting in other schools.
 Our children will be disappointed by our great and merciful state, Aws Ali’s mother, third grade, from one of the affected schools. manzanita community school.